manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

     > rm -rf README.md src/features/counter src/{logo.svg,index.css,App.css,App.test.tsx,serviceWorker.ts,setupTests.ts}

-Note that at this point, running the app via `npm run start` will no longer work, but of course we will bring it back into shape now.
+Note that at this point, running the app via `npm run start` will no longer work, but of course we will bring it back into shape again.

-We start by creating a new feature called "notes", and we begin by creating file `features/notes/notesSlice.ts`.
+We will now create a new feature called "notes", and we begin by creating a *slice* file.

-In Redux lingo, a slice is one part of the global Redux state of a React application.
-For example, in a shopping app, the Redux state
+Conceptually, a slice is one part of the global Redux state of a React application.
+For example, in a shopping app, the Redux state might consist of slices "session", "viewedProducts", "basket", "checkout" etc.

+Following Redux Toolkit best practices, a slice file is home to everything Redux-related for a given feature, for example the type definitions of the part of the Redux state that this slice handles.
+Let's start with these, in file `features/notes/notesSlice.ts`:

+    export interface Note {
+        readonly id: string,
+        readonly content: string
+    }

+    export interface NotesState {
+        readonly notes: Note[],
+        readonly errorMessage: null | string
+    }

+    const initialState: NotesState = {
+        notes: [],
+        errorMessage: null
+    };

+The React app will interact with our backend through its two endpoints, one for creating new notes and one for fetching the list of existing notes.
+To do so, the React app will need to make API requests using *fetch*, and because these are asynchronous operations, we need to handle them in [Thunks](https://redux.js.org/tutorials/fundamentals/part-6-async-logic).

+Redux Toolkit provides the `createAsyncThunk` helper to create a thunk, so let's use that to create one for creating new notes through the backend API:

+    export const createNote = createAsyncThunk<Note, { readonly content: string }, { rejectValue: { readonly errorMessage: string, readonly note: Note } }>(
+        'notes/create',

+        async (arg, thunkAPI) => {
+            const note: Note = { id: Math.random().toString(), content: arg.content };
+            return await fetch(
+                '/api/notes/',
+                {
+                    method: 'POST',
+                    body: JSON.stringify(note)
+                })

+                .then(response => {
+                    if (response.status === 201) {
+                        return note;
+                    } else {
+                        throw new Error(`Unexpected response from server (code ${response.status}).`);
+                    }
+                })

+                .catch(function (error) {
+                    console.error(error);
+                    return thunkAPI.rejectWithValue({ errorMessage: error.message, note });
+                });
+        }
+    );

+The helper function expects three type parameters: `<Returned, ThunkArg, ThunkApiConfig>`.
+The first is the type of the payload of the Redux action that will be emitted when the thunk operation is successful.
+In our case, we pass type `Note`, because we create a new note object from the

 - Ansatz bewerten auf den Dimensionen UX, DX, RX (Rollout Experience), HX (Hosting Experience, mit Verweis auf Machtlosigkeit zB CloudFront S3 DNS Problem)